tomahg/Gulla.Episerver.SqlStudio/README.md

 IntelliSense is added for all tables in the database, both Episerver tables and any custom tables you might have.
 The IntelliSense function will trigger after every key-up, with an exception for some special keys.
 The IntelliSense popup can be closed with [ESC].

-IntelliSense will show SQL keywords, table names and columns from the last table name you entered.
+IntelliSense will show SQL keywords, table names, and columns from the last table name you entered.

 Automatically displaying IntelliSense on every key-up can be disabled with this setting.